Michael L. Galyean, Ph.D.,

 Returning students must submit all transcripts for work completed at other institutions of higher education attended since leaving Texas Tech.
 After the application, transcripts, and required fee are received by the Office of Undergraduate Admissions, a message will be sent to the applicant describing the following remaining steps to be readmitted:

-- Returning students entering as an undeclared major are required to meet with a University Advising staff member to develop an academic recovery plan.
+Returning students entering as an undeclared major are required to meet with a University Advising staff member to develop an Academic Recovery Plan.

 Students who fail to adhere to the terms of the agreements required for readmission may be withdrawn from the university and/or barred from enrolling in other Texas Tech University courses until the terms of the contract are successfully completed.
 Withdrawn students may be permanently academically dismissed.

-Graduate-On-Time (GOT): Saves You Money
+Graduate-On-Time (GOT): Saves You Money and Time

 - A semester-by-semester plan of course sequencing strategically tailored to the individual student’s academic needs and goals.